CDFinch/TritonHacks2022/README.md

 # TritonHacks2022 Project - Fish Simulation

 ## Description
 We coded a fish simulation where there are three types of fish: Goldfish, Tropical Fish, and Sharks.
-The game initally starts with 10 goldfish, 3 tropical fish, and 1 shark.
+The simulation initally starts with 10 goldfish, 3 tropical fish, and 1 shark.
 When the same type of fish collide with each other (ie: goldfish with goldfish), they make a baby and create a new fish of their own type.
 When the tropical fish collides with a goldfish, the tropical fish "eats" the goldfish and the goldfish dissapears.
 When the shark collides with smaller fish, the shark also eats that fish.
 The background of the simulation is a coral reef.

 Small Goldfish